andras-simonyi/citeproc-el/README.md

 symbol.
 If the optional `no-external-links` is non-nil then don't generate external links in the item.

+See the Wiki page [Rendering isolated references with a modified html formatter](https://github.com/andras-simonyi/citeproc-el/wiki/Rendering-isolated-references-with-a-modified-html-formatter) for a worked-out example.

 ### Supported output formats

 Currently `html`, `org`, `plain` (plain text), `latex`, `org-odt`, `org-latex`